alexanderwasey/stupid-computer/README.md

 Examples of input files can be seen in `examples/ `

-i.e run `cabal run stupid-computer -- examples/sumpattern.hs` from the project root directory for the sum example.
+i.e run `stack run stupid-computer -- examples/sumpattern.hs` from the project root directory for the sum example.

-For help run `cabal run stupid-computer -- --help`
+For help run `stack run stupid-computer -- --help`